 Are there certain applications that you cannot live without?
 Necessary for work?
 No viable F-droid alternative?
 As you may have found, some android apps require Google Play Services to be installed on your phone in order to operate properly.
+Since the Above Phone is completely De-Googled, these Google components are not installed by default.

 Unlike a normal android phone: